Saw-Yu-Nandar/DevOps_gp4/Use case.md

 ## CHARACTERISTIC INFORMATION

-## Report 1

-### Goal in Context

-UML Report Part - Query on Population by continent, region, country.

-### Scope

-Organization.

-### Level

-Primary task.

-### Preconditions

-1. Database connects to world.sql that has world data.
-2. The user must be authorized person who includes in organization administrator.

-### Success End Condition

-Report that is available for all the countries in the world organized by population or region or continent or country.

-### Failed End Condition

-Invalid data in database.

-### Primary Actor

-Organization administrator.

-### Trigger

-None.

-## MAIN SUCCESS SCENARIO

-1. Database connection successful.
-2. Data retrieve.
-3. Produce Report.

-## EXTENSIONS

-None.

-## SUB-VARIATIONS

-None.

-## SCHEDULE

-**DUE DATE**: January 6, 2023.

-## Report 2

-### Goal in Context

-UML Report Part - Query by Top "n" populated by country, city, capital.

-### Scope

-Organization.

-### Level

-Primary task.

-### Preconditions

-1. Database connects to world.sql that has world data.
-2. The user must be authorized person who includes in organization administrator.

-### Success End Condition

-Report the populated countries by world, continent, region, district provided by user.

-### Failed End Condition

-Invalid data in database.

-### Primary Actor

-Organization administrator.

-### Trigger

-None.

-## MAIN SUCCESS SCENARIO

-1. Database connection successful.
-2. Data retrieve.
-3. Produce Report.

-## EXTENSIONS

-None.

-## SUB-VARIATIONS

-None.

-## SCHEDULE

-**DUE DATE**: January 6, 2023.

-## Report 3

-### Goal in Context

-UML Report Part - Query by country city capital by descending order.

-### Scope

-Organization.

-### Level

-Primary task.

-### Preconditions

-1. Database connects to world.sql that has world data.
-2. The user must be authorized person who includes in organization administrator.

-### Success End Condition

-Report by city in the world/ continent/ region/ country by population in descending order.

-### Failed End Condition

-Invalid data in database.

-### Primary Actor

-Organization administrator.

-### Trigger

-None.

-## MAIN SUCCESS SCENARIO

-1. Database connection successful.
-2. Data retrieve.
-3. Produce Report.

-## EXTENSIONS

-None.

-## SUB-VARIATIONS

-None.

-## SCHEDULE

-**DUE DATE**: January 6, 2023.
+# Report 1

+Goal in Context: UML Report Part - Query by all countries of population in the world, continent and region organized by largest population to smallest.

+Scope: Organization

+Level: Primary

+Preconditions

+1) Database connects to world.sql that has world data.

+2) The user must be authorized person who includes in organization administrator

+Success End Condition: Report on all countries of population in the world, continent and region organized by largest population to smallest.

+Failed End Condition: Invalid data in database.

+Primary Actor: Organization administrator.

+Trigger: none

+MAIN SUCCESS SCENARIO

+1) Read population from country and city in continent and region from database.

+2) Data retrieved from country and city table.

+3) Data correctness.

+4) Produce a report with string format.

+5) Final report is written in table format in markdown file.

+EXTENSIONS: none.

+SUB-VARIATIONS: none.

+SCHEDULE: End of Code Review - January 6, 2023.

+# Report 2

+Goal in Context: UML Report Part - Query by top "n" populated by countries in the world, continent and region where N is provided by the user.

+Scope: Organization.

+Level: Primary.

+Preconditions

+1) Database connects to world.sql that has world data.

+2) The user must be authorized person who includes in organization administrator

+Success End Condition: Report by top "n" populated by countries in the world, continent and region where N is provided by the user.

+Failed End Condition: Invalid data in database.

+Primary Actor: Organization administrator.

+Trigger: none

+MAIN SUCCESS SCENARIO

+1) Read population from country and city in continent and region from database.

+2) Get user input for “n” number to limit the numbers of output lines.

+3) Data retrieved from country and city table.

+4) Correct data and limited output lines.

+5) Produce a report with string format.

+6) Final report is written in table format in markdown file.

+EXTENSIONS: none.

+SUB-VARIATIONS: none.

+SCHEDULE: End of Code Review - January 6, 2023

+# Report 3

+Goal in Context: UML Report Part - Query by all cities of population in the world, continent and region organized by largest population to smallest.

+Scope: Organization.

+Level: Primary.

+Preconditions

+1) Database connects to world.sql that has world data.

+2) The user must be authorized person who includes in organization administrator

+Success End Condition: Report by all cities of population in the world, continent and region organized by largest population to smallest.

+Failed End Condition: Invalid data in database.

+Primary Actor: Organization administrator.

+Trigger: none

+MAIN SUCCESS SCENARIO

+1) Read population from country and city in continent and region from database.

+2) Data retrieved from country and city table.

+3) Data correctness.

+4) Produce a report with string format.

+5) Final report is written in table format in markdown file.

+EXTENSIONS: none.

+SUB-VARIATIONS: none.

+SCHEDULE: End of Code Review - January 6, 2023

+# Report 4

+Goal in Context: UML Report Part - Query by top "n" populated by cities in the world, continent, region, country and district where N is provided by the user.

+Scope: Organization.

+Level: Primary.

+Preconditions

+1) Database connects to world.sql that has world data.

+2) The user must be authorized person who includes in organization administrator

+Success End Condition: Report by top "n" populated by cities in the world, continent, region, country and district where N is provided by the user.

+Failed End Condition: Invalid data in database.

+Primary Actor: Organization administrator.

+Trigger: none

+MAIN SUCCESS SCENARIO

+1) Read population from country and city in continent, region, country and district from database.

+2) Get user input for “n” number to limit the numbers of output lines.

+3) Get user input for “name” of the relevant continent, region, country.

+4) Data retrieved from country and city table.

+5) Data correctness.

+6) Produce a report with string format.

+7) Final report is written in table format in markdown file.

+EXTENSIONS: none.

+SUB-VARIATIONS: none.

+SCHEDULE: End of Code Review - January 6, 2023

+# Report 5

+Goal in Context: UML Report Part - Query by all capital cities of population in the world, continent and region organized by largest population to smallest.

+Scope: Organization.

+Level: Primary.

+Preconditions

+1) Database connects to world.sql that has world data.

+2) The user must be authorized person who includes in organization administrator

+Success End Condition: Report by all capital cities of population in the world, continent and region organized by largest population to smallest.

+Failed End Condition: Invalid data in database.

+Primary Actor: Organization administrator.

+Trigger: none

+MAIN SUCCESS SCENARIO

+1) Read population from country and city in continent and region from database.

+2) Data retrieved from country and city table.

+3) Data correctness.

+4) Produce a report with string format.

+5) Final report is written in table format in markdown file.

+EXTENSIONS: none.

+SUB-VARIATIONS: none.

+SCHEDULE: End of Code Review - January 6, 2023

+# Report 6

+Goal in Context: UML Report Part - Query by top N populated capital cities in the world, continent, region where N is provided by the user.

+Scope: Organization.

+Level: Primary.

+Preconditions

+1) Database connects to world.sql that has world data.

+2) The user must be authorized person who includes in organization administrator

+Success End Condition: Report by all the capital cities in the world, continent, region organized by largest population to smallest.

+Failed End Condition: Invalid data in database.

+Primary Actor: Organization administrator.

+Trigger: none

+MAIN SUCCESS SCENARIO

+1) Read all capital cities in the continent, region from database.

+2) Get user input for “n” number to limit the numbers of output lines.

+3) Get user input for “name” of the relevant continent, region.

+4) Data retrieved from country and city table.

+5) Data correctness.

+6) Produce a report with string format.

+7) Final report is written in table format in markdown file.

+EXTENSIONS: none.

+SUB-VARIATIONS: none.

+SCHEDULE: End of Code Review - January 6, 2023

+# Report 7

+Goal in Context: UML Report Part - Query by population which is people living and not living in cities in each continent, region and country.

+Scope: Organization.

+Level: Primary.

+Preconditions

+1) Database connects to world.sql that has world data.

+2) The user must be authorized person who includes in organization administrator

+Success End Condition: Report by population which is people living and not living in cities in each continent, region and country.

+Failed End Condition: Invalid data in database.

+Primary Actor: Organization administrator.

+Trigger: none

+MAIN SUCCESS SCENARIO

+1) Read population from country and city in each continent, region and country from database.

+2) Data retrieved from country table.

+3) Data correctness.

+4) Produce a report with string format.

+5) Final report is written in table format in markdown file.

+EXTENSIONS: none.

+SUB-VARIATIONS: none.

+SCHEDULE: End of Code Review - January 6, 2023

+# Report 8

+Goal in Context: UML Report Part - Query by population of the world, continent, region, country, district and city.

+Scope: Organization.

+Level: Primary.

+Preconditions

+1) Database connects to world.sql that has world data.

+2) The user must be authorized person who includes in organization administrator

+Success End Condition: Report by population of the world, continent, region, country, district and city.

+Failed End Condition: Invalid data in database.

+Primary Actor: Organization administrator.

+Trigger: none

+MAIN SUCCESS SCENARIO

+1) Read population from country and city of the world, continent, region, country, district and city from database.

+2) Data retrieved from country table.

+3) Data correctness.

+4) Produce a report with string format.

+5) Final report is written in table format in markdown file.

+EXTENSIONS: none.

+SUB-VARIATIONS: none.

+SCHEDULE: End of Code Review - January 6, 2023

+# Report 9

+Goal in Context: UML Report Part - Query by greatest to smallest number of people population who speak languages.

+Scope: Organization.

+Level: Primary.

+Preconditions

+1) Database connects to world.sql that has world data.

+2) The user must be authorized person who includes in organization administrator

+Success End Condition: Report by greatest to smallest number of people population who speak languages.

+Failed End Condition: Invalid data in database.

+Primary Actor: Organization administrator.

+Trigger: none

+MAIN SUCCESS SCENARIO

+1) Read country language from database.

+2) Data retrieved from country table.

+3) Data correctness.

+4) Produce a report with string format.

+5) Final report is written in table format in markdown file.

+EXTENSIONS: none.

+SUB-VARIATIONS: none.

+SCHEDULE: End of Code Review - January 6, 2023